On Tue, Feb 23, 2016 at 09:09:47PM -0700, Ross Zwisler wrote:

 with that page fault before the fault completes, correct?

-Are there other cases you can think of with ext4 where we would need
+Are there other cases you can think of with ext4 where we would need to call

 *sync for DAX just to be sure we are safely synchronizing metadata?